USEPA/Document_Processing_Scripts/README.md

 **CIS Testing.py** - this script takes a record as an input and displays the prediction, summary and extracted keywords as an output.
 This script also displays the time it takes to process a record through each component of the Content Ingestion Services.<br />

 # Dependencies
-###### Some of the document processing scripts rely on other scripts to be imported to function, they will be listed here.
+###### Some of the document processing scripts rely on other scripts to be imported to function or spreadsheets that they can read, they will be listed here.
 **Buildfolder.py** - User can select a source and target folder for their files.<br />
 **Extractultil.py** - Cleans up text including removing unicode and special characters.<br />

-**trainingdata_part2.py** - trainingdata_part2.xlsx is required.
-This spreadsheet must contain Record ID, Record Schedule and Title/filename without extension<br />
+**trainingdata_part2.py** - *trainingdata_part2.xlsx* is required.
+This spreadsheet must contain Record ID, Record Schedule, and Title/filename without extension.<br />
+**cxwalk.py** - *xwalk.csv* is required.
+This spreadsheet must contain Previous EPA Number,	Previous Item Number, New EPA Number, New Item Number, and	Function Code. <br />
+**excel-description.py** - *Schedules Description.xlsx* is required.